andres20980/kasten-docs/docs/operating.md

 used by the profile.
 See NFS Location Profile for details.
 © Copyright 2017-2024, Kasten, Inc.
-### latest_operating_garbagecollector.md
-## Garbage Collector
-- Veeam Kasten Disaster Recovery
-- API and Command Line
-- Monitoring
-- Auditing Veeam Kasten
-- Integrating Security Information and Event Management (SIEM) Systems
-- Reporting
-- Garbage Collector
-Supported Resource Types
-- Supported Resource Types
-- Resource Requirements
-- Security Requirements
-- Support and Troubleshooting
-- Uninstalling Veeam Kasten
-- Veeam Kasten Tools
--
-- Operating Veeam Kasten
-- Garbage Collector
-Veeam Kasten provides a way to collect and clean up the resources that are either orphaned or their expiration period has passed.
-The following Helm options can be used to tune Garbage Collector behavior:
-- garbagecollector.daemonPeriod - the length of time between
-two consecutive garbage collection events (in seconds)
-- garbagecollector.keepMaxActions - how many finished actions to keep
-(if value is less than or equal to 0, no actions will be deleted)
-- garbagecollector.actions.enabled - enables action
-collectors (boolean)
-### Supported Resource Types
-Garbage Collector daemon can currently clean up the following resource types:
-- Actions: When the limit, as defined by garbagecollector.keepMaxActions, is exceeded, the oldest actions are removed until the limit is reached.
-Each action type is handled independently in this process.
-- RestorePointContents - expired manual backups will be removed as determined by spec.expiresAt.
-This can be set via kubectl or on the manual snapshot page in the UI.
-- CSISnapshot - temporary CSI snapshots created during restore operations.
-- PersistentVolumes - temporary volumes created during restore operations.
-© Copyright 2017-2024, Kasten, Inc.
-### latest_operating_uninstall.md
-## Uninstalling Veeam Kasten
-- Veeam Kasten Disaster Recovery
-- API and Command Line
-- Monitoring
-- Auditing Veeam Kasten
-- Integrating Security Information and Event Management (SIEM) Systems
-- Reporting
-- Garbage Collector
-- Resource Requirements
-- Security Requirements
-- Support and Troubleshooting
-- Uninstalling Veeam Kasten
-- Veeam Kasten Tools
--
-- Operating Veeam Kasten
-It is important to uninstall Veeam Kasten with the Helm command to ensure that all non-namespaced resources are cleaned up.
-Simply deleting the namespace Veeam Kasten is installed in might cause issues with stale services.
-Assuming Veeam Kasten was installed with the release name k10 and in the kasten-io namespace, run the following command to uninstall:
-© Copyright 2017-2024, Kasten, Inc.
-### latest_operating_support.md
-## Support and Troubleshooting
-- Veeam Kasten Disaster Recovery
-- API and Command Line
-- Monitoring
-- Auditing Veeam Kasten
-- Integrating Security Information and Event Management (SIEM) Systems
-- Reporting
-- Garbage Collector
-- Resource Requirements
-- Security Requirements
-- Support and Troubleshooting
-Supported Kubernetes Versions
-Gathering Debugging Information
-Application Debug Information
-Veeam Kasten Tools
-Storage Class Validation
-Security Disclosures
-- Supported Kubernetes Versions
-- Gathering Debugging Information
-Application Debug Information
-- Application Debug Information
-- Veeam Kasten Tools
-- Storage Class Validation
-- Security Disclosures
-- Uninstalling Veeam Kasten
--
-- Operating Veeam Kasten
-- Support and Troubleshooting
-If you have questions or need support, please refer to Veeam Kasten Community Support or open a case via https://my.veeam.com.
-### Supported Kubernetes Versions
-Veeam Kasten currently supports deployments running on the following certified Kubernetes distributions and respective OpenShift versions:
-Note: Veeam Kasten also does not support distributions/versions that have been declared 'End of Life' status as defined by their respective entity/community/vendor (in other words, distributions/versions for which maintenance is not provided anymore by their supporting entity/community/vendor).
-Kubernetes
-RedHat Openshift
-Notes
-1.32
-Respective OpenShift version is not supported yet
-1.31
-1.30
-4.17
-1.29
-4.16
-1.28
-4.15
-Kubernetes version only supported when deployed as an OpenShift cluster 1.27
-4.14
-1.26
-4.13
-1.25
-4.12
-### Gathering Debugging Information
-Admin users running 4.5.7 or later can get support logs from the System Information page under the Settings menu in the navigation sidebar.
-Alternatively, if you run into problems with Veeam Kasten, please run these commands on your cluster as a first step to get information to support.
-The script assumes that your default kubectl context is pointed to the cluster you have installed Veeam Kasten on and that Veeam Kasten is installed in the kasten-io namespace.
-By default, the debug script will generate a compressed archive file k10_debug_logs.tar.gz which will have separate log files for Veeam Kasten services.
-If you installed Veeam Kasten in a different namespace or want to log to a different file you can specify additional option flags to the script:
-See the script usage message for additional help.
-The debug script can optionally gather metrics from the Prometheus server installed by Veeam Kasten, by specifying the --prom-duration flag with a value indicating the desired duration (e.g. "1d", "3h25m").
-The start time of the metric collection is implicitly assumed to be the current time less the specified duration, but can be adjusted with the --prom-start-time flag to specify a time in the past.
-The format is either the simple duration string that is accepted by the duration flag, or a string that is parsable with the date command, which could be a timestamp or a free form relative or absolute time specification.
-For example:
-would collect 270 minutes of metrics starting from 51 hours in the past.
-Note
-Metrics capture only works with the Prometheus instance installed by Veeam Kasten.
-The specified duration directly impacts the size of the captured metrics data so constrain the duration accordingly.
-One can also consider using the --prom-metrics-only flag to separate the collection of metrics from the collection of the logs.
-### Application Debug Information
-If you are having issues with a particular application, please also gather the following information.
-Please also get the Helm status:
-### Veeam Kasten Tools
-The k10tools binary has commands that can help with validating if a cluster is setup correctly before installing Veeam Kasten and for debugging Veeam Kasten's micro services.
-To learn more about this, see Veeam Kasten Tools.
-### Storage Class Validation
-k10tools provides an option to validate storage classes via CSI Capabilities Check or
-Generic Volume Snapshot Capabilities Check commands.
-It is also possible for admin users to validate storage classes from the Veeam Kasten dashboard, under the System Information page of the Settings menu in the navigation sidebar.
-The state "Unknown" is shown until validation is run.
-### Security Disclosures
-We value the critical role that the security community plays in helping us protect the confidentiality, integrity, and availability of our software, services, and information.
-If you have information about security vulnerabilities that affect Kasten software, services, or information, please report it via our vulnerability disclosure program.
-© Copyright 2017-2024, Kasten, Inc.
 ### latest_operating_audit.md
 ## Auditing Veeam Kasten
 - Veeam Kasten Disaster Recovery